geertmeersman/nexxtender/README.md

    If you don't know how to define the `esphome_api_key`, you can obtain one as described [here](https://esphome.io/components/api.html) in the section Configuration variables > encryption > key.

-3. **Compile Firmware:** Compile the ESPHome firmware using the `nexxtender.yaml` configuration file.
+5. **Compile Firmware:** Compile the ESPHome firmware using the `nexxtender.yaml` configuration file.
 Run the following command in your terminal, pointing to the location of your `nexxtender.yaml` file:

    ```bash
    esphome compile nexxtender.yaml
    ```

+   Using the Home Assistant ESPHome dashboard, the firmware compilation, upload and flashing of your esp32 is done in one step by using the `Install` option.
+  Optionally, you can first run the `Validate` command that will check all the code and links before compiling it.
+Considering the compilation can take some time, this is a recommended step.

    Note: if the compilation fails due to missing `nexxtender_packages/nexxtender.h` file.
 You can copy [nexxtender_packages/nexxtender.h](config/nexxtender_packages/nexxtender.h) in your configuration folder.
+   In HomeAssistant, the configuration files for ESPHome can be found and edited under `<HOME_ASSISTANT_CONFIG>/esphome/`.
+For example the configuration for the nexxtender node can be found in `/config/esphome/nexxtender.yaml`.
+You'll then need to use a terminal or IDE to create the directory `<HOME_ASSISTANT_CONFIG>/esphome/nexxtender_packages` and the file `nexxtender.h`.

-4. **Flash Firmware:** Flash the compiled firmware to your ESPHome device using the following command:
+5. **Flash Firmware:** Flash the compiled firmware to your ESPHome device using the following command:

    ```bash
    esphome upload nexxtender.yaml
    ```

+   This step is thus normally already done when using the HomeAssistant ESPHome dashboard.

    Note: If you’re just seeing Connecting....____.... on the screen and the flashing fails, please double-check the UART wires are connected correctly if flashing using a USB to UART bridge.